What is a GIS Analyst?

 GIS Analyst College Education Requirements

 Do you need a degree to be a GIS Analyst?

 GIS analysts usually have a Bachelor’s or Master of Science degree in geography, computer science, surveying, engineering, forestry or earth science.
 It’s often worth considering specialized courses such as GIS or mapping to get started.
-There is often a concentration in environmental GIS available to undergraduates.
 Other primary focuses are environmental science, statistics, cartography, remote sensing, and geography.

 Many career paths in the GIS field do not require a master’s degree.
 Most entry-level jobs provide special experience or specialized on-the-job training to hone specific skills, but should you have a specific career path in mind.
 A master’s degree in GIS might be the right choice to accelerate your career path.

 How long does it take to become a GIS Analyst?